MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-access-data-batch-endpoints-jobs.md

 ### Invoke a specific deployment

 Batch endpoints can host multiple deployments under the same endpoint.
 The default endpoint is used unless the user specifies otherwise.
-You can use the following procedures to change the deployment to use.
+You can use the following procedures to change the deployment that you use.

 # [Azure CLI](#tab/cli)